dipankarpaul2k/Rust-Notes/03_Ownership_&_Closures/03_references_&_borrowing.md

 ```

 In this example, a reference `reference_to_string` is created inside a block, pointing to a `String` created within the same block.
 However, once the block ends, the `String` (`s`) is deallocated, leaving `reference_to_string` with a dangling reference.
 Attempting to use `reference_to_string` after the referenced data has been dropped results in undefined behavior and is typically caught by the Rust compiler.

----

-> Whew!
-I know this note might seem a bit lengthy, complex and overwhelming, but this three concepts - Ownership, Reference and Borrowing - are crucial in Rust because they play a big role in making sure memory is managed efficiently and more.
-So, take a moment to grasp these ideas before diving deeper.

----

-For more information read the [rust book](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html).